Johanneshilmer/johanneshilmer/README.md

 # 💫 About Me:
-I'm a Python developer focused on backend web development with the Flask framework.
-I'm currently working on a small project to improve my skills.
-Though I'm still learning, I'm dedicated to becoming a skilled programmer.
+I'm a web developer specializing in backend development with Python.
+Currently, I'm learning JavaScript to enhance my skills in frontend development.
 Thank you for visiting my Github page.
+Let's create amazing web applications together!

 ## 🌐 Socials: